-The EXCO reviews/approves loan applications and other business matters recommended by the Management which are within its financial limits set by the Board.
-It also reviews and recommends strategies and policies for the Board's approval and oversees their implementation.
+The EXCO reviews/vetoes loan/financing applications with total group exposure which are within its approval limits set by the Board and approves credit transactions/exposures with connected parties classified under BNM Guidelines on Credit Transactions and Exposures with Connected Parties (BNM/GP6).
+It also reviews and recommends strategies and business plans for the Board's approval and oversees their implementation.